loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 ## Create bot instance

-Finally, we can start with bot implementation.
+Let's start implementating it.
 We will use [Telegraf](https://github.com/influxdata/telegraf ) - the most popular Telegram bot framework for Node.js.
-We also install `dotenv` to get access to the environment variables in our application.
+We also need `dotenv` to get access to the environment variables in our application.
 One of them will be the API key that we got from BotFather.

 ```
 npm i telegraf dotenv